Luke Malishchak

 (Credit: "The Fish that Saved Pittsburgh")

-Credits: Wilkes Barre Times Leader, Altoona Guilfoyle Gazette, Tony Labriola, Pete White Sr. Jon Gaffey, Reading Eagle, Ellie Gaffey, Tim Manning, Tom Taylor, Bud Tangert.
+Credits: Wilkes Barre Times Leader, Altoona Guilfoyle Gazette, Tony Labriola, Pete White Sr. Jon Gaffey, Reading Eagle, Ellie Gaffey, Tim Manning, Tom Taylor, Bud Tangert, Patsy Correal.